 This brings me to my admiration of Egyptian, and Christian, eschatology.
 The Egyptian Book of Death is, unironically, a book about life, treating our earthly experiences as preparatory ceremonies for a more permanent life; that which we call life after death.

 And yet, I pose the question once more, what do we know about life and death if we cannot ascertain the life of thoughts?
 Are they simply neurological electro-magnetic patterns that spring forth waves of electrons?
-Do we speak out that patter with our voice, simply and nothing more?
+Do we speak out that pattern with our voice, simply and nothing more?

 What then do we say of lives unlived, yet resident within our thoughts?
 Are they worth funeral rites, as lives lived?
 I think they do.
 They too deserve to be buried and forgotten, respectfully.